 “This is Jane.
 She bought a pair of size 7 tennis shoes from us 18 months ago.
 She’d just gotten back into tennis and was looking forward to getting on the court.
 She also came in two weeks ago to look around.
 She was approached by Sean, but waved him off and didn’t buy anything, though she did peruse the running shoe section.
 You should ask her how she’s enjoying tennis and recommend a size 7 New Balance running shoe we currently have at 25% off.”

+The value is clear.
 It’s not just amazing for bottom-of-funnel conversions, though.
-A CRM improves the customer experience.
-Period.
+A CRM, point blank, improves the customer experience.

-It works for front end sales and support employees who interact with customers directly.
+It works for front-end sales and supports the employees who interact with customers directly.
 But it’s equally useful for back-end employees like marketing managers, operations personnel, IT, and more by giving them access to customer data and contact information that enables them to make data-driven marketing and product decisions.

 How popular are CRMs?